dstengle/knowledgebase-processor/docs/architecture/system-overview/components.md

 - Establish hierarchical relationships
 - Enhance metadata with additional context
 - Generate summaries or abstracts
+- Establish and model relationships (e.g., "employee of", "organization is part of") needed to support the [Core Use Cases document](../../use-cases.md).
+- Suggest placeholder links or content aggregations as per the use cases.

 **Interfaces**:
 - Input: Content and metadata from Processor